 When medusahead is grazed at the proper timing, livestock can dramatically reduce seed production by foraging on the top portion of the plant, eventually reducing the medusahead seedbank (DiTomaso and Smith 2012).
 Studies have shown that the optimal timing is in late spring after medusahead stems begin to elongate and before the seed milk stage (DiTomaso et al. 2008).
 The proper intensity of grazing treatments is also critical to successful control of medusahead.
 The most effective results occur when grazing is high intensity and short duration (DiTomaso and Smith 2012).
 High density, short duration, mid-spring grazing in late April to early May provided excellent control of medusahead on California grassland in the Central Valley (DiTomaso et al. 2008).
 Medusahead must be prevented from producing new seed for two to three years in order to deplete the soil seedbank.

 Grazing is also effective in reducing yellow starthistle seed production.
 Sheep, goats, or cattle eat yellow starthistle before spines form on the plant.
-Intensive grazing in late May and June using
+Intensive grazing in late May and June using large numbers of animals for short duration can reduce plant height, canopy size, and seed production (DiTomaso 2007).
+Overgrazing would be avoided because grazing more than half the grass forage would reduce the grasses’ recovery rate and ability to shade out yellow starthistle.
+Two or three treatments per year may be needed when grazed in the rosette or bolting stage.

 6